Why Are Air Conditioning Repair Costs Rising?

 Why Is R-22 Harmful and Being Phased Out?

-On the other hand, 410a is an HFC.
-(Hydrofluorocarbon = Hydrogen + Flourine + Carbon) The molecular structure of an HFC does not react with Ozone as does the CFC.
-There is no "robbing" going on between the 2 because HFC's are less stable and tend to "break apart" before reaching the ozone layer.
+On the other hand, 410a is an HFC. (hydrofluorocarbon = hydrogen + fluorine + carbon).
+The molecular structure of an HFC does not react with ozone as does the CFC.
+There is no "robbing" going on between the 2 because HFCs are less stable and tend to "break apart" before reaching the ozone layer.

 Why Does R-22 Cost So Much?

-As with many other products, (i.e. R-12 when it was phased out) when the supply goes down and the demand is up, the cost goes up as well.
+As with many other products, when the supply goes down and the demand goes up, the cost goes up as well.
 In this case, the cost of R-22 has skyrocketed over the last few years due to the phasing out of R-22 production.
-A 30 gallon jug of R-22 that was approximately $100 a few years ago in now going at the rate of nearly $350. ($12 per/lb)
+A 30-gallon jug of R-22 that was approximately $100 a few years ago is now going at the rate of nearly $350. ($12 per/lb)

 January 1, 2010 (implemented)